logpy/logpy/README.md

 (2, 3)
 ~~~~~~~~~~~

-LogPy supports relations and facts.
-This is best demonstrated by example.
+LogPy stores data as facts that state relationships between items.

 The following code creates a parent relationship and uses it to state
-facts about who is a parent of whom.
+facts about who is a parent of whom within the Simpsons family.

 ~~~~~~~~~~~Python
 >>> from logpy import Relation, facts